-Knowing that you’re focusing sales and marketing resources on the right companies isn’t all that easy, but one thing is certain: You can’t know if you haven’t defined a detailed Ideal Customer Profile(s).
+Knowing you are focusing sales and marketing resources on the right companies isn’t all that easy, but one thing is certain: You can’t know if you haven’t defined a detailed Ideal Customer Profile(s).
 Doing so is among the most important things you can do to maximize the relevance of your marketing and the results of your sales efforts.
 It also helps you streamline your sales prospecting process as you know what type of companies to target.
 But first things first.

 What is an Ideal Customer Profile?

 Essentially, it is a description of a fictitious account which gets significant value from your product or service and provides substantial value to your company in return.
 A company matching this description should be a potential customer that stays with you for a long time and has a strong lifetime value (LTV).

 According to HubSpot, 40 percent of all salespeople find prospecting the most challenging part of the sales process.
 No wonder there are studies that say this same activity takes up to half of your work day.
 Yeah, let that sink in … with a clearly defined Ideal Customer Profile, sales prospecting gets easier and more effective because you don’t have to evaluate every company one by one.

 Rather, you simply know that a company is a solid opportunity to move forward with if it matches your Ideal Customer Profile.

 Sales prospecting gets easier and more effective because you don’t have to evaluate every company one by one.